raphaelsty/cherche/README.md

 ## Rank 🤗

-Cherche rankers are compatible with [SentenceTransformers](https://www.sbert.net/docs/pretrained_models.html) models, [Hugging Face sentence similarity](https://huggingface.co/models?pipeline_tag=zero-shot-classification&sort=downloads) models, [Hugging Face zero shot classification](https://huggingface.co/models?pipeline_tag=zero-shot-classification&sort=downloads) models and of course with your own models.
+Cherche rankers are compatible with [SentenceTransformers](https://www.sbert.net/docs/pretrained_models.html) models, [Hugging Face sentence similarity](https://huggingface.co/models?pipeline_tag=zero-shot-classification&sort=downloads) models, [Hugging Face zero shot classification](https://huggingface.co/models?pipeline_tag=zero-shot-classification&sort=downloads) models, and of course with your own models.

 ## Summarization and question answering

-Cherche provides modules dedicated to summarization and questions answering.
+Cherche provides modules dedicated to summarization and question answering.
 These modules are compatible with Hugging Face's pre-trained models and can be fully integrated into neural search pipelines.

-## Acknowledgement 👏
+## Acknowledgements 👏

-The BM25 models available in Cherche are a wrapper of [rank_bm25](https://github.com/dorianbrown/rank_bm25).
-Elastic retriever is a wrapper of [Python Elasticsearch Client](https://elasticsearch-py.readthedocs.io/en/v7.15.2/).
-TfIdf retriever is a wrapper of [Sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html).
-TfidfVectorizer.
-Lunr retriever is a wrapper of [Lunr.py](https://github.com/yeraydiazdiaz/lunr.py).
-Flash retriever is a wrapper of [FlashText](https://github.com/vi3k6i5/flashtext).
+The BM25 models available in Cherche are wrappers around [rank_bm25](https://github.com/dorianbrown/rank_bm25).
+Elastic retriever is a wrapper around [Python Elasticsearch Client](https://elasticsearch-py.readthedocs.io/en/v7.15.2/).
+TfIdf retriever is a wrapper around [scikit-learn's TfidfVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html).
+Lunr retriever is a wrapper around [Lunr.py](https://github.com/yeraydiazdiaz/lunr.py).
+Flash retriever is a wrapper around [FlashText](https://github.com/vi3k6i5/flashtext).
 DPR and Encode rankers are wrappers dedicated to the use of the pre-trained models of [SentenceTransformers](https://www.sbert.net/docs/pretrained_models.html) in a neural search pipeline.
 ZeroShot ranker is a wrapper dedicated to the use of the zero-shot sequence classifiers of [Hugging Face](https://huggingface.co/models?pipeline_tag=zero-shot-classification&sort=downloads) in a neural search pipeline.

 ## See also 👀

 Cherche is a minimalist solution and meets a need for modularity.
 Cherche is the way to go if you start with a list of documents as JSON with multiple fields to search on and want to create pipelines.
-Also Cherche is well suited for middle sized corpus.
+Also ,Cherche is well suited for middle sized corpora.

-Do not hesitate to look at Haystack, Jina or TxtAi which offer very advanced solutions for neural search and are great.
+Do not hesitate to look at Haystack, Jina, or TxtAi which offer very advanced solutions for neural search and are great.

 - [Haystack](https://github.com/deepset-ai/haystack)
 - [Jina](https://github.com/jina-ai/jina)
 - [txtai](https://github.com/neuml/txtai)

-## Dev Team 💾
+## Dev team 💾

-The Cherche dev team is made of [Raphaël Sourty](https://github.com/raphaelsty) and [François-Paul Servant](https://github.com/fpservant). 🥳
+The Cherche dev team is made up of [Raphaël Sourty](https://github.com/raphaelsty) and [François-Paul Servant](https://github.com/fpservant) 🥳